T3Voila/templavoilaplus/Documentation/T3datastructureExtensions/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-TemplaVoilà Plus extends the Data Structure XML with a set of tags which defines two things related to TemplaVoilà Plus:
+TemplaVoilà!
+Plus extends the Data Structure XML with a set of tags which defines two things related to TemplaVoilà!
+Plus:

 - **Mapping:** Definition of mapping rules, descriptions, sample data, and field type preset